ck-zhang/px/docs/design/sandbox.md

 * Extensible in future versions; capability → packages mapping is part of sandbox format.

 **Non‑goal:** arbitrary OS package management; px does not expose apt/dnf/apk directly.

+px does not expose OS package managers or conda environments directly.
+Users express system requirements only via capabilities; px translates those capabilities into concrete OS packages inside sandbox images and builder environments.
+The choice of package provider (apt/apk/dnf/conda-forge/...) is an implementation detail and may change between px versions without affecting the sandbox model.

 ---